Dear WHW entrant,

 You will be issued with a SPORTident Timing Card (SI-Card) at registration.
 This is worn on a neck lanyard.
 It is a flat card, about half the size of a credit/debit card.
 Please take care when removing upper layers of clothing that you don’t inadvertently take off the lanyard with your clothing.

 At each of the checkpoints shown above, plus at the timing point at Rowardennan, you need to lay the SI-Card flat over the hole in the SPORTident Timing station and the station will beep or flash.
 This indicates that a timestamp has been recorded on your card.
 This procedure is an essential requirement of the race.
 Follow the same procedure at the Finish and hand your SI-Card to the SPORTident Timing Team.
 You will be given a small printout showing your split times through each checkpoint on the route.

 Each time you register your SI-Card at a checkpoint, data is uploaded onto the SPORTident webserver in real time.
 This allows Friends and Family to follow your progress throughout the race, either at home on a computer or on any web enabled phone as they support you along the route.
-Details of the website link will be confirmed in due course.
-This should help your friends to plan where and when they will meet you during the race as the information it provides includes an ETA for each runner at the next checkpoint.
+The link is http://live5.sportident.co.uk/westhighlandwayrace.
+This link should help your friends to plan where and when they will meet you during the race as the information it provides includes an ETA for each runner at the next checkpoint.

 Should you need to retire during the event, wherever possible please hand in your SI-Card at a checkpoint on your route.
 If you are “rescued” by a support vehicle, please ensure that you deliver your SI-Card to the NEXT checkpoint on the course.